jasonzissman/TimeMe.js/README.md

 <h3>What is TimeMe.js?</h3>
 TimeMe.js is a JavaScript library that accurately tracks how long users interact with a web page.
-TimeMe.js disregards time spent on a web page if the user minimizes the browser or switches to a different tab.
+It disregards time spent on a web page if the user minimizes the browser or switches to a different tab.
 This means a more accurate reflection of actual 'interaction' time by a user is being collected.
 Additionally, TimeMe.js disregards 'idle' time outs.
 If the user goes idle (no page mouse movement, no page keyboard input) for a customizable period of time, then TimeMe.js will automatically ignore this time.

 This means no time will be reported where a web page is open but the user isn't actually interacting with it (such as when they temporarily leave the computer).
 These components put together create a much more accurate representation of how long users are actually using a web page.

-Furthermore - TimeMe tracks time usage across multiple pages.
+Furthermore - TimeMe supports tracking time across multiple pages.
 This is particularly useful when running a single page web application.
-You can get a list of all aggregate times spent on all pages from TimeMe.js.

 <h3>Demo</h3>
 You can see a demo of a timer using TimeMe.js